sanderk92/kotlin-document-validator/README.md

 ## Validation result

-A `ValidationResult` can be used in pattern matching and contains a few helper functions in case multiple results are
+A `ValidationResult` contains a few helper functions to help you process the results, i.e.:
-returned:

 ```kotlin
 when (val result = validate(document)) {